bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.authresultparams.requestheaders.md

 ## AuthResultParams.requestHeaders property

 Auth specific headers to attach to a request object.
-Used to perform a request to HyperSec on behalf of an authenticated user.
+Used to perform a request to Elasticsearch on behalf of an authenticated user.

 <b>Signature:</b>